Sukwants/Atiro/README_en-US.md

 - `judge.solv`, the default `solver`, i.e., the `solv` option of the `judge` command.
 - `judge.make`, the default `generator`, i.e., the `make` option of the `judge` command.
 - `update.type`, the automatic detection mode for updating versions.
+- `browser.path`, the path to the browser, which is a required option for OJ Tools.

 ### Update